PrachiRahurkar/music_collaborative_filtering/README.md

 # musiccollaborativefiltering
-This repo features the code used in the "Build a Spotify-like Music Recommender System" video on The Sound of AI YouTube channel.
+This repo features the code for obtaining artist recommendations based on user's history of artist likes.
+Matrix Factorization using Alternating Least Squares is used here.

 To run the code, you need to install the package and its dependencies using
 poetry: